-Based on the Taxpayer's record keeping, efforts to increase production with the use of pesticides and positive cash flows for two years the Commission concludes that the requirement for commercial production on the parcel has been met.
+Based on the Taxpayer's evidence the Commission concludes that the requirement for commercial production on 5 to six acres of the parcel has been met.
 But that is not the only requirement.

 Section 77-1359 of Nebraska statutes requires a determination that the primary use of a parcel be for commercial production before it can be deemed agricultural land and horticultural land.
 A portion of the subject property is used for commercial production; the balance of the parcel is used for residential purposes.
 All uses of a parcel are to be considered when determining its primary use.
 Agena v.
 Lancaster County Board of Equalization, 276 Neb.
 851, 758 N.W.2d 363 (2008).
 Primarily can be defined as first of all or in the first place.
 Webster's Third New International Dictionary, Merriam-Webster, Inc., (2002). p.
 1800.
 Primary can be defined as the "first in rank or importance."
 Id.